 Conclusion

-I hope the above article on using PowerShell Get-ADOrganizationalUnit cmdlet to get one or more Organizational Units (OU) in the active directory.
+I hope the above article on using the PowerShell Get-ADOrganizationalUnit cmdlet to get one or more Organizational Units (OU) in the active directory.

 Using the Get-AdOrganizational Filter parameter, you can get all organizational units and their distinguished name or get specific OU available in the domain.